nice-devone/nice-cxone-mobile-sdk-ios/README.md

 As already mentioned, it is not necessary to load previously created threads because it is automatically handled with `ConnectionProvider.connect()` method.
 For multi thread continue with following steps:

 1. Register `onChatUpdated(_:mode:)` and `onThreadsUpdated(_:)` delegate methods in the manager.
 There are two scenarios:
-    a) No threads available – the SDK finished load process without receiving any threads from the BE -> Empty thread list should be presented.
+    a) No threads available – the SDK finished load process without receiving any threads from the backend -> Empty thread list should be presented.
     ```swift
     extension Manager: CXoneChatDelegate {